 WiFi Explorer Pro 3 is $129.99 and can be downloaded here.
 A 7-day free trial is available.

 Adrian is the CTO and Lead Developer at Intuitibits LLC.
 He started developing wireless tools for iOS and Mac in 2009.
-He's interested on programming, UI/UX design, wireless networks and enjoys cooking, soccer, and LEGO building with his kids.
+He's interested in programming, UI/UX design, and wireless networks.